pivot-access-ltd/bma-offline-docs/src/how-to-customise-machines-5108.md

 <!-- "How to customise machines" -->
-MAAS machines can be customised in a number of ways, including:
+Prior to deployment, MAAS machines can be customised in a number of ways, including:

 - machine storage.
 - commissioning and deployment configurations (known as "pre-seeding").